mskf1383/pashmak/README.md

 myfunc "hello";
 ```

-output:
+Output:

 ```
 hello
 ```

-##### how it works?
+##### How it works?
-you can put a value after name of function. this value will put in mem and you can access this argument from mem.
+You can put a value after name of function.
+This value will put in mem and you can access this argument from mem.

-look at this example:
+Look at this example:

 ```bash
 func say_hello;